Workbook Security in Excel 2010

 To remove a password from a workbook, repeat the same procedure.
 In Step 2, however, delete the existing password symbols.

 To prevent others (or yourself) from performing certain actions in a workbook, you can protect the workbook’s structure and windows.
-When a workbook’s structure and windows is protected, the user may not Add a sheet, Delete a sheet, Hide a sheet, unhide a sheet,etc and may not allowed to change size or position of a workbook’s windows respectively.
+When a workbook’s structure and windows are protected, the user may not Add a sheet, Delete a sheet, Hide a sheet, unhide a sheet, etc., and may not be allowed to change the size or position of a workbook’s windows respectively.

-To protect a worksheet’s structure and windows follow below steps
+To protect a worksheet’s structure and windows, follow the below mentioned steps.

 Choose Review » Changes group » Protect Workbook to display the Protect Workbook dialog box.